oluwatimilehin/anchors/README.md

   if any of its input has changed since it was last brought up to date.

 ## Installation
-You can use Anchors from a CMake project by extracting the linked file[TODO] and adding the following:
+You can use Anchors from a CMake project by extracting the [file](https://github.com/oluwatimilehin/anchors/releases/download/v0.1.0/anchors_ubuntu.7z.zip) and adding the following:

 ````
 # CMakeLists.txt